cesc1989/dotfiles/README.md

 # Personal Dotfiles

-This are my configuration files.
+These are my local enviroment configuration files.
 Should work on _*nix_ systems although are created in Linux Mint 19(Ubuntu 18.04).

 This work is based on other dotfiles: